windmaomao/adventofcode/2015/md/4 - The Ideal Stocking Stuffer.md

 }
 ```

-We'd like to establish a `Matcher` so that given `secret`, it can provide a way to check whether a number's md5 begins with `n` zeros.
+We'd like to establish a `Matcher` so that given `secret` it can check whether a number's md5 begins with `n` zeros.

 ### Part 1